hyperstack-org/hyperstack/README.md

 + Can run remotely on the server.
 + Can be dispatched from the server to all authorized clients.
 + Can hold their own state data when appropriate.

+## Documentation and Help

++ Please see the [ruby-hyperloop.io](http://ruby-hyperloop.io/) website for documentation.
++ Join the Hyperloop [gitter.io](https://gitter.im/ruby-hyperloop/chat) chat for help and support.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/ruby-hyperloop/hyper-store.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](https://github.com/ruby-hyperloop/hyper-store/blob/master/CODE_OF_CONDUCT.md) code of conduct.

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).